stevebuik/Graphvizforce-Lightning/doc/development.md

     * Must be *Managed* and not *Managed - Beta* or it cannot be installed in prod/DE orgs
 8. Add a tag to github that matches the package version. good practice
 9. Ask @steveb8n to update the tiny.cc urls

+## CI Maintenance

+The docker image is built to support the Chrome headless browser, configured using the lts-config.json file.
+There are some important values in that file:

+* the chrome driver version. always use the latest from https://chromedriver.storage.googleapis.com/index.html
+* must use --headless and --no-sandbox

+The docker commands for updating:

+`docker build . -t steveb8n/circle-sfdx`
+`docker run -it steveb8n/circle-sfdx bash` for testing locally `docker login`
+`docker push steveb8n/circle-sfdx`